 People often ask me what are the best offshore fishing lures to catch trophy fish while travelling or going on a fishing charter.

 As a charter guide for three decades, I have trialled innumerable lures with mixed success.
-Many are duds while a rare few are absolute crackers!
+Many are duds wh

 So after a dig through my tackle box, I’ve grabbed my favourites.